-17.49.130 Existing Development Standards
+17.49.130 - Existing development standards.

 In addition to the General Development Standards of Section 17.49.100, the following standards apply to alterations and additions to existing development within the NROD, except for trails, rights of way, utility lines, land divisions and mitigation projects.
-Replacement, additions, alterations and rehabilitation of existing structures, roadways, utilities, etc., where the ground level impervious surface area is not increased are exempt from review pursuant to Section 17.49.080(J).
-As of June 1, 2010, applicants for alterations and additions to existing development that are not exempt pursuant to Section 17.49.080(J) shall submit a Type II or Type III application pursuant to this section.
+Replacement, additions, alterations and rehabilitation of existing structures, roadways, utilities, etc., where the ground level impervious surface area is not increased are exempt from review pursuant to Section 17.49.080J.
+As of June 1, 2010, applicants for alterations and additions to existing development that are not exempt pursuant to Section 17.49.080J. shall submit a Type II or Type III application pursuant to this section.
 The application shall include a site plan which delineates a permanent disturbance area that includes all existing buildings, parking and loading areas, paved or graveled areas, patios and decks.
 The same delineated disturbance area shall be shown on every subsequent proposal for alterations and additions meeting this standard.

-- A. The following alterations and additions to existing development are permitted subject to the following standards. - 1.
-Alterations or additions that cumulatively total up to a maximum of five-hundred (500) square feet of additional disturbance area after June 1, 2010 shall be processed as a Type II permit pursuant to this Chapter.
-The new disturbance area shall not encroach closer than 1/2 of the distance of the regulated NROD buffer. - 2.
-Alterations or additions that cumulatively exceed five-hundred (500) square feet of additional disturbance area or which propose encroachment closer than 1/2 of the distance of the regulated NROD buffer after June 1, 2010 shall be processed as a Type III permit pursuant to Section 17.49.200, Adjustment from Standards. - B. Mitigation is required, subject to Section 17.49.180 or 17.49.190.
+- A. The following alterations and additions to existing development are permitted subject to the following standards. - Alterations or additions that cumulatively total up to a maximum of five hundred square feet of additional disturbance area after June 1, 2010 shall be processed as a Type II permit pursuant to this chapter.
+The new disturbance area shall not encroach closer than one-half of the distance of the regulated NROD buffer. - 2.
+Alterations or additions that cumulatively exceed five hundred square feet of additional disturbance area or which propose encroachment closer than one-half of the distance of the regulated NROD buffer after June 1, 2010 shall be processed as a Type III permit pursuant to Section 17.49.200, Adjustment from Standards. - B. Mitigation is required, subject to Section 17.49.180 or 17.49.190.